-Notice also that if we cap off each boundary component of $\Sigma_{g,2}$ by punctured disk and keep the base points we obtain a punctured surface whose mapping class group $M_g^{2g+3}$ still embeds into the automorphism group ${\rm Aut}(\pi_1(F(B);S)$.
-This implies that $H(B)$ embeds into $M_g^{2g+3}$.

-The same proof works for the sub-family $C$ and $M(F(C))=M_{g,1}$ and the associated mapping class group $M_g^{2g+1}$. \end{proof}
+The same proof works for the sub-family $C$. \end{proof}

-We can slightly generalize the previous results to subgroups generated by not necessarily equal powers of Dehn twists. \begin{proposition} The subgroup of $M(F(A))$ generated by $T_a^{D(a)}$, where $|D(a)|\geq 2$, $a\in A$ is a right angled Artin group. \end{proposition} \begin{proof} The proof from above applies with only minor modifications. \end{proof}
+We can slightly generalize the previous results to subgroups generated by not necessarily equal powers of Dehn twists. \begin{prop} Let $A$ be a nontrivial sparse collection of curves on $\Sigma_{g,d}$.
+Then the subgroup of $M(F(A))$ generated by the powers $T_a^{D(a)}$, where $|D(a)|\geq 2$, $a\in A$ is a right angled Artin group. \end{prop} \begin{proof} The proof from above applies with only minor modifications. \end{proof}